Let’s be honest, hemorrhoids are a bit embarrassing. But, they are actually very common among both men and women.

 Overall healthy habits can help treat and prevent hemorrhoids.
 Eating well, drinking water, and getting plenty of exercise are all great.
 If these treatments do not work, you will need to contact your doctor as soon as possible.
 In some cases, surgery can safely remove a hemorrhoid.

-For more information, or to schedule an appointment, please visit the UPMC Digestive Disorders Center website.
+For more information, or to schedule an appointment, please visit the UPMC Digestive Health Care website.